What is important is ensuring both adequacy and relevance of the Sums Assured, benefits and features.

 In Key Person Assurance Protection, the correct legal term is Life of Another - where one legal entity insures another legal entity, on the basis of ‘proving’ a financial insurable interest.
 In order to create a legal valid contract a clear demonstrating of insurable interest must exist at inception when the contract goes into force.

-My interpretation and views are derived out of 37 successful years’ experience of dealing, advising, underwriting and the handling of all payment of claims.
+Our interpretation and views are derived out of 37 successful years’ experience of dealing, advising, underwriting and the handling of all payment of claims.

 Principally there is absolutely nothing written into statute about Key Person Assurance, and therefore no legislation exists, meaning univocal sanction.

-I can therefore offer no guarantee that HMRC will view the same facts and interpret these with the same outcome.
+We can therefore offer no guarantee that HMRC will view the same facts and interpret these with the same outcome.

 The stance of HMRC is that they will investigate taxation post event once they are able to study the forensic facts.